-A Deal In The LA Teachers Strike — Now, Union Members To Vote
+A Tentative Deal In The LA Teachers Strike — Now, Union Members To Vote

 On the sixth day of the Los Angeles teachers strike, the school district and union leaders announced that they've reached a tentative agreement.

+"This is much more than just a narrow labor agreement.
+It's a very broad compact around things that get at social justice, educational justice and racial justice," United Teachers Los Angeles President Alex Caputo-Pearl said at a news conference Tuesday.

+"The strike no one wanted is now behind us," said Austin Beutner, the city's school superintendent.

 Teachers meanwhile remain on strike.
-The tentative deal won't become official until union members vote on the agreement, which United Teachers Los Angeles President Alex Caputo-Pearl said will happen Tuesday afternoon and evening.
+The tentative deal won't become official until union members vote on the agreement, which Caputo-Pearl said will happen Tuesday afternoon and evening.
 If teachers approve the deal, they'll head back to class on Wednesday, Caputo-Pearl said.

 Teachers went on strike on Monday, Jan.
 14, after about two years of contract negotiations and over a year of working without a contract.
 As teachers took to the streets, talks went on hold.
 The school district and the union resumed negotiations on Thursday, ahead of the holiday weekend.
 The city's mayor, Eric Garcetti, facilitated negotiations, including a 21-hour session that ended in the early morning hours on Tuesday.